godiard/help-activity/source/dimensions.rst

 * The grid layout is arbitrary; there is no need to pick in rows or columns, or one from each column.
 * The blank cards on the left are a place to display the most recent match; they can be otherwise ignored.
 * A count of number of matches found is shown in the toolbar; when the robot assistant is helping, the count is displayed as two numbers, where the number of matches found by the robot is in parentheses, e.g., 3(2) would indicate that the robot found 2 matches out of a total of 5 (3+2) found so far.
 * Dimensions keeps track of your best times (one for Beginner Mode and one for Expert Mode).
-These times are displayed next to the level-mode buttons on the `Tools Toolbar <http://wiki.sugarlabs.org/go/Activities/Dimensions#The_toolbars>`_.
+These times are displayed next to the level-mode buttons on the Tools Toolbar.

 As you improve, Dimensions will automatically advance you to a more difficult level of play.